ChungsooKim/MPHSafetyPrediction/validation/README.md

 Introduction
 ============
-This package contains code to externally validate models for the prediction quesiton <add question> developed on the database <add database>.
+This package contains code to externally validate models for the prediction quesiton <Can we predict adverse drug events from methylphenidate users?> developed on the database <add database>.

 Features
 ========